scttfrdmn/aws-101-for-tranium/README.md

 > **Note on Placeholders**: Throughout this guide, you'll see placeholder values like `<your-instance-ip>` or AMI IDs like `ami-0123456789abcdef`.
 These are just examples and must be replaced with your actual values. **Never use placeholder AMI IDs in actual commands**.

-> **Quick Reference Card**: A single-page summary of key commands used in this workshop is available at the end of this guide in [Appendix B: Quick Reference](#appendix-b-quick-reference).
+> **Quick Reference Card**: A single-page summary of key commands used in this workshop is available in [Appendix B: Quick Reference](#appendix-b-quick-reference) at the end of this guide.

 ---